- 1. Definitions

 - a transaction has been declined because of a lack of Available Balance; or

-- if we suspect unauthorised use of the Card or Account, or use in connection with a Prohibited Activity or Prohibited Purpose; or
+- if we suspect unauthorised use of the Card or Account, or use in connection with fraud, money laundering, criminal use, a Prohibited Activity or Prohibited Purpose or if we suspect an activity giving rise to a significant security concern; or

 - if you have reached your Account Limit; or